Improve Employer Visibility With Flexible Working

 Want to find out how flexible you are versus your competitors, and what you should be focusing on to improve your employer brand?
 We’ve developed a quiz to show you how you stack up against the market, with insights on your strengths, opportunities, and weaknesses.
 Give it a go!
 It only takes 3 minutes.

-Here are some stats about why flexibility should be in your talent acquisition strategy:
+Why flexibility should be in your talent acquisition strategy

 71% of people are more likely to apply to a role that directly mentions flexibility according to a YouGov survey commissioned in partnership with Flexa, and 33% of people will turn down a role if it doesn’t offer flexible working according to Workplace Insight.
 So, not leading with flexible working is a huge missed opportunity for flexible companies, especially now as millions of people are wondering whether their company will make a commitment to flexibility, and are looking for new jobs if they won’t be able to work flexibly.